inex/ixp-manager-docs-md/docs/install/upgrading.md

     ./artisan doctrine:schema:update --force
     ```

-7. Restart Memcached (yes, again).
+8. Restart Memcached (yes, again).
 Do not forget / skip this step!

     ```sh
     systemctl restart memcached.service
     ```

-8. Ensure there are no version specific changes required in the release notes.
+9. Ensure there are no version specific changes required in the release notes.

-9. Ensure file permissions are correct.
+10. Ensure file permissions are correct.

     ```sh
-    MY_WWW_USER=www-data  # fix as appropriate to your operating system chown -R $MY_WWW_USER: bootstrap/cache var storage
+    chown -R $MY_WWW_USER: $IXPROOT/public/bower_components ${IXPROOT}/bower.json \
+        ${IXPROOT}/storage $IXPROOT/vendor $IXPROOT/var $IXPROOT/bootstrap/cache
-    chmod -R u+rwX bootstrap/cache var storage
+    chmod -R u+rwX $IXPROOT/public/bower_components ${IXPROOT}/bower.json         \
+        ${IXPROOT}/storage $IXPROOT/vendor $IXPROOT/var $IXPROOT/bootstrap/cache
     ```

-10. Disable maintenance mode:
+11. Disable maintenance mode:

     ```sh
+    # (assuming we're still in $IXPROOT)
     ./artisan up
     ```

 ## Updating Bower Dependancies

-It is not advisable to run bower are root but how you run it will depend on your own installation.
+It is not advisable to run bower as root but how you run it will depend on your own installation.
 The following options would work on Ubuntu (run these as root and the bower commands themselves will be run as `$MY_WWW_USER`):

 ```sh
 # set this to your IXP Manager installation directory